Ravaioli-Larkin has produced 25 All-America Scholars in her 19-year tenure as head coach

 Horned Frog newcomer was All-Big East Conference as a freshman at Rutgers last season

-In leading the Horned Frog women's golf program to 18 consecutive NCAA postseason appearances, Angie Ravaioli-Larkin has become an institution at TCU.
+In leading the Horned Frog women's golf program to 19 NCAA postseason appearances in the last 20 years, Angie Ravaioli-Larkin has become an institution at TCU.

-Set to begin her 20th season, Ravaioli-Larkin is the third-most tenured head coach at TCU.
+Having completed 21 seasons, Ravaioli-Larkin is the third-most tenured head coach at TCU.
 During her long and distinguished time on campus, she has built her program into an annual national title contender.
-The 18 consecutive postseason appearances represent the second-longest current streak by a TCU sport, trailing only the 24 in a row by men's golf.
+A recent streak of 18 consecutive postseason appearances represented the second-longest streak by a TCU sport in history, trailing only the 26 in a row by men's golf.

-Ravaioli-Larkin has produced 33 all-conference selections,seven All-Americans and 22 All-America Scholars in her tenure as head coach.
+Ravaioli-Larkin has produced 34 all-conference selections, seven All-Americans and 27 All-America Scholars in her tenure as head coach.

 In addition to the 2012 MW Championship, the Horned Frogs also won the Central District Invitational in February.
 TCU had eight top-10 finishes, including five top-five results, in its 11 tournaments in 2011-12.